hpssjellis/jeremy-ellis-tinyML-teacher-feedback-2022/README.md

  Note: I am working on a pcb to allow access to all 160 pins witout using the Arduino Breakout Board.

+ # My solution 2:
- B. Use multiple microcontrollers connected by Serial: UART, I2C, or SPI
+ Use multiple microcontrollers connected by Serial: UART, I2C, or SPI

 Example of 4 x $5 XIAO all running tensorflow Sine Hello World program
 <img src="https://user-images.githubusercontent.com/5605614/189020637-6917686b-3847-427f-87ee-94a82ee7a398.png" width="400" />